 What I once hated the most became not only my greatest asset, but also second nature, despite that I had originally not a bone of business knowledge within me.

 Before I created my very first business plan, I had absolutely no idea about business.
 Until then, I had run my own illustration “business” - but that was a one woman endeavour.
-On a constant basis I had other art business ideas floating around in my head.
+On a constant basis other art business ideas were floating around in my head.
 There was so much more I planned to do, but all those amazing ideas never really took shape until I began to plan.

-As we, my business partner Linda and I started out, we envisioned to create a Gallery for Australian book illustrators and had never imagined where it would lead us.
-For over 2 years Linda and I grappled with a business plan; which ultimately resulted in establishing the first Australian Visual Literacy Centre in Southbank, Brisbane, a most prestigious region for tourism and locals.
+I envisioned to create a Gallery for Australian book illustrators and had never imagined where it would lead me.
+For over 2 years Linda my business partner and I grappled with a business plan; which ultimately resulted in establishing the first Australian Visual Literacy Centre in Southbank, Brisbane, a most prestigious region for tourism and locals.
 A business plan for creatives may have been easy for my business partner at the time, but it didn’t come easy to me; but perseverance paid off!

 We added a lot more to the original idea, so the Centre comprised of an art school to train high school students in visual literacy and illustration mediums, as well as a gallery housing the original artwork of published Australian Book Illustrators and their books.
 Our offerings covered visual literacy and illustration, and our audience included both school students and teachers from the Sunshine Coast to the Gold Coast.

 And we even had bigger plans, including merchandising and a lot more.
 With a systems in place to grow our teaching activities to around 20,000 school students from the surrounding areas each year, as we worked closely with the Education Department and had written an integrated Curriculum for visual literacy.